pjbartlein/REarthSysSci/overview.md

 Also, this web page, as well as that for GEOG 4/595 Geographic Data Analysis provide examples of web pages created using R, RStudio and RMarkdown:

 - [https://pjbartlein.github.io/GeogDataAnalysis/](https://pjbartlein.github.io/GeogDataAnalysis/).

+As to the two elements of participating in collaborative research, the first bullet (asking questions) is the more important of the two.